-So EPS has bead-boundaries that XPS lacks and they cause a somewhat higher absorption of liquid water.
+So EPS has bead-boundaries that XPS lacks and they cause a slightly higher absorption of liquid water.
 The North American industry standards again use short-term tests for water absorption, in effect underreporting the values compared to European standards and results from long-term immersion studies as shown in Table 4.

 According to the long-term studies, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
 Once the bead-boundaries of EPS are saturated, the closed cells of EPS and XPS resist any additional absorption of liquid water equally well.

 Table 4: RCPS Water Absorption by Total Immersion over Time